Generative AI Search

 New “Ranking” Factors in an AI-Driven Search World

 To illustrate these differences, think about how an AI might answer the query “What are the benefits of using a CRM for a small business?”
 Traditional SEO would focus on ranking an article titled “Top 10 Benefits of CRM for Small Business” and you’d fight to get that page to rank.
 An AI, on the other hand, might compile an answer like: “Using a CRM helps a small business by [benefit 1], [benefit 2], and [benefit 3].
-According to HubSpot, businesses saw a 30% increase in sales after adopting a CRM , and a Salesforce report notes improved customer retention rates .”
-In that AI-generated answer, it might have pulled a stat from a HubSpot blog, a point from a Salesforce study, and perhaps a definition from Wikipedia – none of which might be the #1 Google result on their own, but each provided a key piece.
+According to HubSpot, businesses saw a 30% increase in sales after adopting a CRM , and a Salesforce report notes improved customer retention rates.”
+In that AI-generated answer, it might have pulled a stat from a HubSpot blog, a point from a Salesforce study, and perhaps a definition from Wikipedia, none of which might be the #1 Google result on their own, but each provided a key piece.
 Your strategy in this world is to provide those key pieces wherever you can (and to be one of those cited names).

 Optimizing for AI Assistants & Answer Engines: How to Be the Source AIs Cite

-2. Earn Mentions on Trusted Platforms: As discussed, being present on high-authority platforms can make a huge difference.
-Wikipedia is a big one – many AI answers (and Google’s knowledge panels) draw from Wikipedia for factual queries.
+2.Where should I earn mentions to boost AI trust?: As discussed, being present on high-authority platforms can make a huge difference.
+Yes, Wikipedia is one of those sources as seen in the research, many AI answers (and Google’s knowledge panels) draw from Wikipedia for factual queries.
 If your company or product meets Wikipedia’s notability criteria, ensure you have a well-sourced Wikipedia page.
 If there are relevant Wiki articles for your domain (say an article about “email marketing best practices” and you’re an email marketing company), see if there’s a legitimate, non-spammy way to get your expertise or data cited there (following Wikipedia’s rules).
 Industry directories, associations, or academic collaborations are also valuable.
 Think about where an AI might “learn” about your niche.
 If you run a local restaurant, having strong reviews and info on Google Maps, Yelp, etc., is how an AI like Siri or Google Assistant will recommend you.
-If you’re a B2B software, ensure you’re listed and well-reviewed on sites like G2 or Capterra – those might feed an AI’s recommendations.
+If you’re a B2B software, ensure you’re listed and well-reviewed on sites like G2 or Capterra, those might feed an AI’s recommendations.
 Essentially, cast a wide net of authoritative online presence.
 The more touchpoints an AI has that affirm your brand’s credibility, the better.

 GIF reading - animated GIF on GIFER